lgball/book-rag/README.md

     npm start
 ```

-In the other terminal run this (this will start the flask server needed for converting pdf to text):
+In the other terminal run this after creating and activating a virtual environment (this will start the flask server needed for converting pdf to text):
 ```
-    pip install flask
-    pip install flask-cors
-    pip install PyMuPDF
+    pip install -r requirements.txt
     npm run start-flask
 ```